 Today businesses are seeing better results by producing high-quality content for Facebook.

 Be consistent with the quality of your posts.
 It is better to post nothing than to post low-quality content.

 Learn what words work best for your post-engagement.
 You will find specific keywords that will have your fans engage in your posts.

 Listen to what they are saying and write to them.
 Don’t write to yourself.

 Ask questions to find out what interests your fans.

-Engaging with your Facebook fans is important for your artwork to be seen and have your posts stay in the newsfeeds.
+Engaging with your Facebook fans is essential for your artwork to be seen and for your posts to stay in the newsfeeds.

 Building your audience on Facebook takes a lot of work.

 Engaging with your Facebook fans will give your posts more visibility.